chrisdone-artificial/website/posts/applicative-wired-monad.md

-In Haskell API design, you sometimes want to model a computation that looks like a monad, i.e. some things depend on other things, and make use of do-notation, but you want to be able to statically inspect it as an ADT too.
+In Haskell API design, you sometimes want to model a computation that looks like a monad, i.e. some things depend on other things, and make use of do-notation, but you want to be able to statically inspect the resulting structure, too.

 The ApplicativeDo notation attempts to bridge this gap by a language extension and some conventions.
-It lets you write applicatives with do-notation, but dependencies between actions are explicitly forbidden.
+It lets you write applicatives with do-notation, **but** dependencies between actions are **explicitly forbidden.**
+That limits its utility for this purpose.

 Here’s a separate pattern I’ve put to use in a build system library, but has been used in popular database libraries and FRP libraries,